Trump is everything I feared

 Hardly reassuring.

-But I'm anyway in the camp of those who think Trumps knows exactly what he's saying, and what it'll lead to.
+But I'm anyway in the camp of those who think Trump knows exactly what he's saying, and what it'll lead to.
 From defeating Nazis to embracing them, all in one American century, the specter of a registry of immigrants from Muslim majority countries has again been raised.

 Team Trump has also previously proposed waterboarding, plus other, more severe methods of torture (only for Muslim terrorists, presumably, not the #MAGA kind), the murder of the families of terrorists (we might assume the family of alleged Charleston shooter Dylann Roof is exempt), and you can bet he'll cast the net in the widest, most general and discriminatory possible.